nelsonfigueroa/nelson.cloud/content/posts/2021_05_11_uniqueness_constraint_between_two_columns_in_rails.md

 t.index [:attribute, :another_attribute], unique: true
 ```

 Here's a more realistic example.
+Assume the following:
+- We have an existing `Account` model
+- We want to create a new table for a `Statement` model.
+- An account can have many statements
+- A statement belongs to one account
-In this example we have a banking Account model and a Statement model.
-An account can have many statements, but we want a maximum of 1 statement per date, per account.
-To do that, we add indexes to `date` and `account_id` and set them to be unique as a pair.
+- We want a maximum of 1 statement per date, per account (which means we need the `date` and `account_id` attributes to be unique together)

+To accomplish the above, we add indexes to `date` and `account_id` and set them to be unique as a pair.

 ```rb
 class CreateStatements < ActiveRecord::Migration[6.0]